Designing WordPress Pages with Claude (WP Blocks Forge)

 Step 1 — Install the plugins

-Three pieces make this work: two plugins, plus one feature toggle inside Otter.
+Two pieces make this work: the WP Blocks Forge plugin, plus one feature toggle inside Otter.

 Otter Blocks is ThemeIsle's blocks plugin and the channel Claude uses to produce the design.